 Over the past decade, hurricanes seem to have gotten stronger and more frequent.
 People spend more and more time thinking about protecting their families and homes from the hurricane’s destructive consequences.

-Generally speaking, rollshutters or roller shutters is an umbrella term used to describe all window and door coverings consisting of a multitude of horizontal slats made of aluminum or steel that are hinged together, and can be opened or closed on demand.
-Storm panel hurricane shutters are the most popular type out of all of the shutters.
+Generally speaking, rollshutters, rolling shutters, or roller shutters is an umbrella term used to describe all window and door coverings consisting of a multitude of horizontal slats made of aluminum or steel that are hinged together, and can be opened or closed on demand.